clhenrick/portfolio/pages/cv.md

 *February, 2017 - November, 2017*
 Oakland, CA

-- Full stack web developer with [GreenInfo Network](http://greeninfo.org) specializing in building web applications that utilize geo-visualization with open source GIS and web-mapping software, Javascript, Python, SQL, and PHP.
+Full stack web developer with [GreenInfo Network](http://greeninfo.org) specializing in building web applications that utilize geo-visualization with open source GIS and web-mapping software, Javascript, Python, SQL, and PHP.

 - Coordinated with a team of GIS specialists, cartographers, designers, and project managers to produce responsive web applications for clients primarily working in the non-profit, NGO, and government sectors.

 - Assisted Google Earth Outreach with creating curated "Voyager" content for their 2017 relaunch of Google Earth.

-### Chris Henrick Cartography
-**Web Developer, Cartographer**
-*June, 2010 - Present*
-San Francisco, CA

-Five years of consulting for a diverse range of clients in web development, print cartography, and geospatial data analysis.

-- [My work]({{site.url}}/work/) demonstrates expertise in creating custom web applications, data wrangling, spatial analysis with open-source GIS software, and producing clean, legible, and stylistically appropriate cartographic and map related products for both print and the web.

-- Current and former clients include [Rebecca Solnit](http://rebeccasolnit.net/), [Stamen Design](http://stamen.com/), [Radish Lab](http://radishlab.com/), Pratt's [Spatial Analysis and Visualization Initiative](https://www.pratt.edu/pratt-research-and-centers/spatial-analysis-visualization-initiative/), [The Skyscraper Museum](http://skyscraper.org/), [The Oakland Museum of California](http://museumca.org/), and [Avalon Travel Publishing](http://avalontravelbooks.com/).

 ### Stamen Design
 **Design Technologist**